TOOL TRICKS FROM MY WELDING STUDIO

 Yes the bic lighter has a magnet and so do the aluminum squares.
 The ones on the squares had to be countersunk flush.

-This here is a stand that I built for my JD2 tubing notcher.
-I got this notcher from none other than....
+This here is the first stand that I built for my JD2 tubing notcher.
+I got this notcher from none other than....actually I have since threw out the cheapo drill and used the stand for a 1938 Walker Turner scroll saw I have here.

 They have a great website with reeel cool selection of top notch tools.
 I have ordered from them a few times and always got great service!
 I highly recommend these guys!!
 This notcher is top quality and makes beautiful notches.
 I previously tried a “Hail China” notcher but of course as usual that was just money down the drain.
 Most smart metal workers know cheep tools are just too expensive!
 Hell even I am learning that… slowly.